getlantern/lantern-sdk/README.md

 # Overview
 This SDK provides access to the infrastructure of the Lantern circumvention tool.
-It is designed for partners and third parties who wish to use Lantern as an alternative or backup solution for tunneling traffic.
+It allows partners and third parties to integrate Lantern as an alternative or backup solution for tunneling traffic.

 ## High-Level Overview